Dr Jonathan Miles-Watson, MA, PhD (Aberdeen); PGCAP (Durham)

 - Mythology (Structuralism)

-- 2: Miles-Watson, J. (2019).
-Christianity and Belonging in Shimla: Sacred Entanglements of a Himalayan Landscape.
-London: Bloomsbury.
+- 2: Miles-Watson, J. (2020).
+Christianity and Belonging in Shimla, North India: Sacred Entanglements of a Himalayan Landscape.
+London: Bloomsbury Academic.

-- 7: Miles-Watson, J. & Quiroz, S. (2019).
+- 7: Miles-Watson, J. & Quiroz, S. (2020).
 "From the Gods' Mountains to the Messiah's Glade: Christian Landscapes of Africa and Asia.
 In Landscapes of Christianity: Destination, Temporality, Transformation.
-Bielo, J. S. & Ron, A. S. Bloomsbury.
+Bielo, J. S. & Ron, A. S. London: Bloomsbury Academic.

 - 9: Miles-Watson, J. (2016).
 Teachings of Tara: Sacred place and human wellbeing in the Shimla hills.
 Anthropology in Action 23(3): 30-42.